Prefer to contact us online instead?

-As time goes on, addiction can severely impact an individual’s daily life.
-When individuals undergo addiction, they are typically more prone to cycles of remission and relapse.
-This means that the cycle might be between intense and mild use.
-Despite the ranging cycles, addictions generally worsen over time.
+As time goes on, addiction can severely impact daily life.
+The cycle of addiction often includes remission and relapse in between intense and mild use of drugs or alcohol.
+Despite the ranging cycles, drug and alcohol addictions generally worsen over time.
 They can lead to serious consequences like bankruptcy and permanent health complications.

-When an individual consumes a drug, their body becomes accustomed to it and in turn, uses bigger doses to achieve desired results.
+When you consume a drug, their body becomes accustomed to it and in turn, must have bigger doses to achieve desired results.

-With more of a reduced drug intake, an individual will become nauseated, nervous, or agitated and can experience trembling or cold sweats.
+With more of a reduced drug intake, you may become nauseated, nervous, or agitated and can experience trembling or cold sweats.

-If an individual stops engaging in substance use, his or her depression will likely initially begin to worsen, especially if the person struggles with severe depression.
-Similarly, if a person has been drinking in an attempt to bury depression symptoms for years, the depression might become more pronounced when that same individual is initially sober.
-Thus, the treatment for substance abuse and depression needs to be coordinated.
+When you stop using substances, depression will likely begin to worsen at first, especially if you struggle with severe depression.
+Similarly, if you’ve been drinking to bury your depression symptoms for years, the depression might become more pronounced when you first get sober.
+Thus, the need for coordinated care for substance abuse and depression.

-Depression is extremely common among individuals struggling with alcohol and drug addiction.
-Substance abuse and depression can intensify or trigger feelings of sadness, hopelessness, or loneliness which are generally associated with depression.
-It’s pivotal to remember, “An estimated one-third of people with major depression also have an alcohol problem.”
+Depression is extremely common among people with alcohol and drug addiction.
+Substance abuse can intensify or trigger feelings of sadness, hopelessness, or loneliness generally associated with depression.

-It was estimated by the Centers for Disease Control and Prevention (CDC) that 10% of American adults have depression.
-Data from the CDC also indicated that the following are most likely to become depressed:
+The Centers for Disease Control and Prevention (CDC) estimates that 10% of American adults have depression.
+Data from the CDC also indicate that the following are most likely to become depressed: